timjs/framboos-naked/README.md

    ```

 ### Mac
-1. Install [Homebrew] (this will also install the XCode Developer Tools if not yet installed)
+1. Install [Homebrew] (this will also install the XCode Developer Tools if not yet installed).
 2. Update Brew and install dependencies:
    ```sh
    > brew update